 Summertime vegetables you must try while they are in season in Poland

-Broad bean (bób) – iconic vegetable in Poland
+Broad bean (bób) – an iconic vegetable in Poland

-Connoisseurs of broad beans (there are many of them in Poland!) are counting down the days in June when the broad beans are available on the stalls in Poland.
-And the broad bean season in Poland is short – from the end of June to the end of August.
+Connoisseurs of broad beans (many in Poland!) are counting down the days in June when the broad beans are available on the stalls in Poland.
+And the broad bean season in Poland is short, from the end of June to the end of August.

 The best beans are light green and not very large (young and fresh, without brown spots and other discoloration).
 Large beans of gray or brown color indicate that they are overgrown.